shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 **Spell attack modifier** = your proficiency bonus + your chosen spellcasting ability modifier

+## Starting Spells

+When you’re starting a new campaign, you may have already seen a few spells in your bonded schools.
+Roll Xd10, where X is your Reality Bender level.
+The result is the total level of the spells you can start the game with.
+Refer to the “Learning New Spells” section for more information.

 ## Learning New Spells

 When you level up, roll 1d10.
 The result is the total levels of the new spells you can learn.